Certificate of Completion

 For questions about the Nurse Aide training program or applying to LCCC, please call 440-366-4015.

-Nursing aides help care for physically ill, injured, disabled, or infirm individuals confined to hospitals, nursing and personal care facilities.
+Nurse aides help care for physically ill, injured, disabled, or infirm individuals confined to hospitals, nursing and personal care facilities.

-Nursing aides, also known as nursing assistants, geriatric aides, unlicensed assistive personnel, or hospital attendants, perform routine tasks under the supervision of nursing and medical staff.
+Nurse aides, also known as nursing assistants, geriatric aides, unlicensed assistive personnel, or hospital attendants, perform routine tasks under the supervision of nursing and medical staff.
 They answer patients' call bells, deliver messages, serve meals, make beds, and help patients eat, dress, and bathe.
 Aides also may provide skin care to patients; take temperatures, pulse, respiration, and blood pressure; and help patients get in and out of bed and walk.
 They also may escort patients to operating and examining rooms, keep patients' rooms neat, set up equipment, store and move supplies, or assist with some procedures.
 Aides observe patients' physical, mental, and emotional conditions and report any change to the nursing or medical staff.

 Nursing aides employed in nursing homes often are the principal caregivers, having far more contact with residents than other members of the staff.
 Because some residents may stay in a nursing home for months or even years, aides develop ongoing relationships with them and interact with them in a positive, caring way.